adokter/vol2birdR/README.md

 # Install

 **Vol2BirdR** is available for all major platforms, namely Linux, OS X and Windows.
-The package depends on both PROJ and HDF5.
+The package depends on GSL, PROJ and HDF5.

 ## System Requirements